Portal Link, Resource Page, and Follow-Up Next Steps Coming Soon!

 We must be prepared to respond.

-On January 27-29, 2023, MBC will be hosting our first ever “CONTEND” Conference.
+On January 27-29, 2023, MBC hosted our first ever “CONTEND” Conference.
 This event is part of our Underground Sessions ministry, which seeks to model and equip Christians to have conversations in tough areas, particularly politics and culture.
-The focus of this weekend will be equipping believers in the area of APOLOGETICS, so they can respond with love, grace, and boldness to the challenges of the day.
-On Saturday evening, we will put this into practice by hosting an Underground Sessions event answering the toughest questions of today’s culture.
+The focus of this weekend was equipping believers in the area of APOLOGETICS, so they can respond with love, grace, and boldness to the challenges of the day.
+On Saturday evening, we put this into practice by hosting an Underground Sessions event answering the toughest questions of today’s culture.

 6pm – Bookstore, Food, Connections Lounge